hexagontk/hexagon/hexagon_site/pages/gradle.md

 * sslCountry: country used in the certificates.
 By default it is the current locale's country code.

 [TLD for local environments]: https://tools.ietf.org/html/rfc2606

+## Lean

+This script changes the default Gradle source layout to be less bulky.
+It must be applied after the Kotlin plugin.
+TODO Describe source structure.

 ## TestNG